 Morton’s Neuroma is an enlarged, benign growth of nerves that occurs in the ball of the foot.
 It develops between the third and fourth toe of either foot, and can be caused by traumatic injuries, repetitive stress injuries, abnormal foot structure, and improper footwear.
 Treatment for this condition may include: alcohol injections to reduce the size of the neuroma, MLS laser therapy, and wearing shoes that don't put pressure on the neuroma.

-Hallux Rigidus, also known as stiff big toe, is a condition that causes stiffness and pain in the great toe joint which, in turn, can cause pain when the ball of your foot bears weight.
+Hallux Rigidus, also known as stiff big toe, is a condition that causes stiffness and big toe joint pain, which in turn, can cause pain when the ball of your foot bears weight.
 This condition is progressive so treating early is recommended.
 This condition is caused by faulty foot mechanics, overuse through sports or other activities, or a previous injury to the toe.
 Treatments may include orthotics to correct the mechanics, icing and pain relievers, and wearing shoes with a rocker sole.

 Turf toe is a big toe injury which results from bending the toe too far or with too much force.
 Most commonly this injury occurs among football and soccer athletes but can also be seen in dancers and gymnasts.
 Treatments for this condition include rest, ice, pain medications, custom orthotics, and supportive shoes.